Education & Training

 Classical Theatre training, Jean Cocteau Rep, NYC 1976-1979

 Bsc Hons Sociology, University of Northumberland 1975

 A WORK IN PROGRESS

-A CV might have been easier, quicker, but a life often requires narration.
+CVs are easier, quicker, but a life often requires narration.

 I graduated with a BSC Hons in Sociology, a degree that taught me the invaluable lesson that society is a construct and then I promptly left the UK for New York City.

 It was 1975, I was 21 and Manhattan seemed like the Wild West: lawless, dirty, dangerous and open to all comers.

 My first year in NYC was spent in arduous physical training with a Commedia dell'arte troupe, Sidewalks of New York.
 Despite the company name, we performed indoors, often touring the tri-state area to perform in psychiatric institutions, where our stylised & often brutal depictions disturbed the audience of patients.

 JEAN COCTEAU CLASSICAL ROTATING REP, NYC